“Good order is the foundation of all things.”

 When I woke up, when I got dressed, when I went downstairs, then I ate breakfast.

 The example didn’t quite sit with me.
 If you’ve been paying attention, you’ll know why.
 There isn’t just one adverbial clause to digest before we get to the main course, but three.
 You woke up, did you?
 Now what?
 Oh, you got dressed, but then what?
 Went downstairs?
 Alrighty.
 Now here it comes, the big idea, what we’ve been building up to… Oh.
 You ate breakfast.
 Is that it?
 The rhythm of the sentence is pretty (threes often have a poetry about them), but its form over function.
-If you make me wait for three ordinary adverbial clauses, you better damn well make that main clause was worth it.
+If you make me wait for three ordinary adverbial clauses, you better damn well make that main clause worth it.

 Years and years ago, when I was a boy, when there were wolves in Wales, and birds the color of red-flannel petticoats whisked past the harp-shaped hills, when we sang and wallowed all night and day in caves that smelt like Sunday afternoons in damp front farmhouse parlors, and we chased, with the jawbones of deacons, the English and the bears, before the motor car, before the wheel, before the duchess-faced horse, when we rode the daft and happy hills bareback, it snowed and it snowed.

 I love how childhood is painted as magical fantasy world as we ride the daft and happy tumble of adverbial phrases and clauses (and one relative clause for good measure) before we are rewarded with the simple and direct main clause (okay, two main clauses).
-It perfectly evokes that those childhood snowfalls that always seemed thicker, deeper, whiter.
+It perfectly evokes those childhood snowfalls that always seemed thicker, deeper, whiter.
 It don’t snow like it used to when I were a lad.
 Now that’s how to use a periodic sentence; the pay off is deeply satisfying, just like the snow.

 Again, at Chetywnd Primary Academy, this time in Year 6, we played around with this idea when writing Greek myths based upon the epic journey of the crafty Odysseus.
-Landing on island somewhere in the Aegean, having sensed that all is not well, Odysseus and his crew finally come face to face with the deadly creature that inhabits this land.
+Landing on and island somewhere in the Aegean, having sensed that all is not well, Odysseus and his crew finally come face to face with the deadly creature that inhabits this land.
 Here, in examples from several students, we meet the monster for the first time:

 And then, rising from the ground, spreading its wings, its vividly coloured feathers of orange and flame scarlet sparkling in the sunlight, a magnificent beak opening to release a piercing shriek, the bird burst into flames.